New York’s Elections: Make Your Voice Heard

 - Check your registration status

-- Make a voting plan: absentee (mail in), early voting, at the polls on Election Day
+- Make a voting plan: via absentee ballot (mail in), during early voting, or at the polls on Election Day (June 28, 2022)

 Check Your Registration Status and Find Your Poll Site